nchandolaj/AdvancesInDeepLearning/advanced_training/docs/distributed_training.md

   -  **Optimizer state and the gradients for just that part of the model on the GPU.**
   -  Hence memory requirements is reduced by the number of the GPUs.
     - So, if the nbr of GPUs is 8 to 16, and with some other optimizations like mixed-precision training, we can train models with 70 or 100 billion parameters with higher-end GPUs with 80 or so GB memory each.

+---

+## 3. Advantages & Challenges

+### Advantages
+* **Infinite Scalability:** Theoretically, you can keep adding chips to handle larger datasets and larger models.
+* **Higher Throughput:** You process millions of tokens per second across the cluster.
+* **Fault Tolerance:** Modern 2026 clusters can "checkpoint" progress, so if one GPU fails, the rest of the 10,000-chip cluster doesn't have to restart from scratch.

+### Challenges / Shortcomings
+* **Communication Overhead:** The "Sync" step is the killer.
+If the network between GPUs isn't fast enough, the chips sit idle waiting for data from their neighbors (this is why **NVLink 5.0** and **InfiniBand** are so expensive).
+* **The "Straggler" Problem:** If one GPU in a cluster of 1,000 is slightly slower, the entire training run slows down to match that one "straggler."
+* **Orchestration Complexity:** Managing the software to keep 10,000 chips perfectly synchronized is an immense engineering feat.

+---

+## 4. Recent Advancements (2025–2026)

+### A. Fully Sharded Data Parallelism (FSDP) / ZeRO-3
+Instead of keeping a full copy of the model on every GPU (which wastes memory), FSDP "shards" (breaks up) the weights, gradients, and optimizer states.
+A GPU only fetches the specific piece of the model it needs for a specific calculation, then throws it away to save space.

+### B. Optical Interconnects (OCS)
+Google’s TPU v7 and NVIDIA’s Blackwell clusters now use **optical switching**.
+Instead of electrical cables, they use mirrors and light.
+This allows the cluster to "rewire" its own internal network architecture in real-time to better fit the specific model being trained.

+### C. Expert Parallelism (MoE)
+For **Mixture-of-Experts (MoE)** models, distributed training now routes data only to specific "expert" GPUs.
+This allows a 10-trillion parameter model to behave like a much smaller model during training, saving massive amounts of compute.

+---